 Raisins, chopped walnuts, barberries, fried onions

 - Place rice in a medium-size pan, add 2 cups of water and a tablespoon of salt, cook for 7-10 minutes on medium heat, drain.
 Set aside.

 - Cook the beans for 5-7 minutes or until soften on medium heat with 2 cups of water and a dash of salt.
 Drain and set aside.

-- In a large mixing bowl combine rice, meat, lima beans, dill, eggs, flour, a grated onion, minced garlic cloves, 1/2 teaspoon of turmeric, salt and pepper.
+- In a large mixing bowl combine rice, meat, lima beans, dill, eggs, flour, a grated onion, minced garlic cloves, 1/2 teaspoon of turmeric, salt, and black pepper.
 Mix thoroughly yet gently.

 - heat 3 tablespoons oil in the meantime, in a wide heavy-bottomed pot, saute sliced onions over medium heat until transparent.
-Add 1/3 teaspoon turmeric, 3-4 cups of water, bring to a gentle boil and place the kooftehs in the pot one by one.
+Add 1/3 teaspoon turmeric, 3-4 cups of water, bring to a gentle boil, and place the koftas in the pot one by one.
 Add more water if needed.
 Bring to a boil, reduce heat and cook for an hour on medium to low heat.